-Save money and make your pictures pop by building your own wedding arbor out of copper pipes.
+Save money and make pictures pop by building your own wedding arch out of copper pipes.

 - 3/4" copper piping and fittings